 I have two in the front garden.
 The first in the main front garden has become a feature tree and offers cooling shade.
 The second is mixed with other shrubs near the west fence.

-They grow to 5m, are relatively short-lived, and prone to trunk splitting.
+5m 6 – 7 metres, are relatively short-lived, and prone to trunk splitting.
 The younger one split on a gusty day.
 It is a very windy spot.
 I cut off the side branch and the rest of the tree survived and now thrives.

 These fast growing, medium-sized trees, popular with birds and pollinators, are a great way to turn a blank canvas into a garden.

-Host plant for Imperial Hairstreak Butterfly.
+- Host plant for Imperial Hairstreak Butterfly.

-Popular with many birds including the Fairy Wrens and small Honeyeaters.
+- Popular with many birds including the Fairy Wrens and small Honeyeaters.

-Covered in yellow fluffy ball flowers in early Spring followed by brown seed pods.
+- Covered in yellow fluffy ball flowers in early Spring followed by brown seed pods.

-Great shade and privacy tree for a new garden.
+- Great shade and privacy tree for a new garden.

-Said to be Aboriginal Food Source.
+- Said to be Aboriginal Food Source.

 Update November 2020